 - How did didactic dialogues stage orality, and how was orality represented on the manuscript folio?

 I am always pleased to hear from scholars working on medieval pastoralia in the UK and abroad.
 Look out for project-related events advertised on the blog pages of this site.
-Or you can find about more about me on my personal webpages, or get in touch directly at email@example.com.
+Or you can find about more about me and my publications on my personal webpages.